 Meditation

-Meditation has a range of benefits to mind and body, including stress relief.
-An 8-week program improved overall psychological wellbeing and perceived control over life.
-Meditation can be easy to learn and even 5 minutes of practice can help reduce stress.
+Meditation and relaxation techniques have a range of benefits to the mind and body, including stress relief.
+An 8-week program improved overall psychological well-being and perceived control over life.
+Meditation and relaxation techniques can be easy to learn; even 5 minutes of practice can help reduce stress.

 Maintaining a healthy diet

 Eating whole foods and five serves of vegetables can boost mood and reduce stress.
-Foods high in fibre, such as wholegrain breads and cereals may lower stress, and citrus fruits and other vitamin C-containing foods reduce anxiety.
+Foods high in fiber, such as wholegrain bread and cereals, may lower stress, and citrus fruits and other vitamin C-containing foods reduce anxiety.

-While this may feel challenging in times of pain and stress, laughter releases endorphins and other healthy hormones and distracts people from anger, stress and other negative emotions.
+While this may feel challenging in times of pain and emotional stress, laughter releases endorphins and other healthy hormones and distracts people from anger, physical stress, and other negative emotions.

 Building supportive relationships

-A social support network helps to improve self-esteem and autonomy, reducing stress levels.
-Feeling supported helps to avoid loneliness, which is associated with depression and anxiety.
+Building a strong support network helps to enhance self-esteem and reduce stress levels.
+Feeling supported acts as a powerful antidote to loneliness, which has been closely linked to feelings of depression and anxiety.

 The Wrap Up

-There is a direct connection between stress and IBS.
+There is a direct connection between stress and irritable bowel syndrome.
 Higher levels of stress are common among people experiencing IBS symptoms.
-This occurs through the gut-brain connection.
-Stress, anxiety and trauma are often linked with and activate the 'fight or flight' response.
-This, in turn, may and effects on the digestive tract and lead to functional gastrointestinal disorders related to the cause of IBS.
+This occurs through the gut-brain axis.
+Stress, anxiety, and trauma are often linked with and activate the 'fight-or-flight' response.
+This may affect the digestive tract and lead to functional gastrointestinal disorders like IBS.

-To reduce psychological stress, try stress reduction strategies such as hypnotherapy or cognitive behavioural therapy.
+To reduce psychological stress, try stress reduction strategies such as hypnotherapy or cognitive behavioral therapy.
 The treatment of irritable bowel syndrome is complex, but relaxation techniques may help to restore the digestive system.

 What if you could calm IBS in just 6 weeks?